KULeuven-COSIC/SABER-masking/README.md

 # A Side-Channel Resistant Implementation of SABER

 This repository contains ARM Cortex-M4 code for a first-order masked implementation of [SABER](https://github.com/KULeuven-COSIC/SABER).
-The implementation is described in our paper "A Side-Channel-Resistant Implementation of SABER" [[ePrint]](https://eprint.iacr.org/2020/733.pdf) that appeared in ACM Journal on Emerging Technologies in Computing Systems (JETC), Volume 17, Issue 2 [[ACM]](https://dl.acm.org/doi/abs/10.1145/3429983).
+The implementation is described in our paper "A Side-Channel-Resistant Implementation of SABER", Michiel Van Beirendonck, Jan-Pieter D’anvers, Angshuman Karmakar, Josep Balasch, and Ingrid Verbauwhede [[ePrint]](https://eprint.iacr.org/2020/733.pdf) that appeared in ACM Journal on Emerging Technologies in Computing Systems (JETC), Volume 17, Issue 2 [[ACM]](https://dl.acm.org/doi/abs/10.1145/3429983).

 ## Sources